Do you want to learn more?

 The cemetery felt isolated, a sense reinforced by the buffeting wind and the clouds racing across the sky.
 I have not yet established which action cost Arthur his life but the date of his death is the last day of the Battle of the Ancre and it would seem likely that it was during this that Arthur was killed.
 The battle began on November 13th in sleet and snow and was fought in appalling conditions and resulted in little significant gain.
 The end of the Battle of the Ancre on the 18th November also marked the end of the Battle of the Somme.
 Those who travelled to Flanders to remember the village’s dead will recall that Arthur is the brother of Edwin whose grave we visited at Essex Farm cemetery.
 Arthur died on Saturday,18th November 1916, 22 weeks after Edwin.
 The photos below show the Regina Trench Cemetery situated in the fields and Arthur’s grave.

-Regina Trench Cemetery situated in the fields
+Regina Trench Cemetery situated in the fields |

 Arthur Daniels

-Regina Trench Cemetery
+Regina Trench Cemetery |

 From Grandcourt to Bullecourt because the Collard family gravestone at Alkham says that Edward is ‘interred at Bullecourt’.
 This contradicts the Commonwealth War Graves Commission website which records Edward as being remembered on the Arras Memorial.
 Bullecourt was the site of very heavy fighting at the time of Edward’s death, 13th May 1917, aged 37, including his battalion in action against the Hindenburg Line.
 I was unable to find anything in Bullecourt to indicate Edward is buried there.
 The ‘Slouch Hat Memorial’ which commemorates those Australian and British soldiers who fell in the area in April and May 1917 has no names on it whilst the Bullecourt village cemetery had graves of French troops but not for any other nationality.
 It is possible that Edward was originally buried at Bullecourt, if he was killed there, and that his grave was lost in subsequent action.
 Many men were buried several times due to disturbance but, if a grave was hit by a shell or churned over in battle, the bodies could simply be lost.
 In the absence of any grave but in the belief that Edward was killed in or near the village I placed his Alkham stone in a field on the edge of Bullecourt.
 The photos below show the French memorial at the town hall and Bullecourt viewed across the fields:

-French memorial at the town hall
+French memorial at the town hall |

-Bullecourt viewed across the fields
+Bullecourt viewed across the fields |

 After this inconclusive visit I drove to Villers-au-Bois Cemetery where George Bailey is buried.
 Another cemetery in a field, Villers-au-Bois was, during the First World War, located by a railway line the evidence of which is still apparent even though the rails have long since been removed.
 By the account of his great nephew, George was something of a ‘character’ not averse to going awol and doing what he wanted to do rather then what the army might want him to do.
 George was accidentally shot by a French civilian and he died on his twin sisters’ birthdays on December 26th 1917 aged 26.
 George served with the Canadian Field Artillery and the Canadian Archives reveal that he was 6ft and ½ inch tall, had fair complexion, grey eyes and light hair.
 The photos below show Villers-au-Bois Cemetery and George’s grave:

-Villers-au-Bois Cemetery
+Villers-au-Bois Cemetery |

 George Bailey

-Villers-au-Bois Cemetery
+Villers-au-Bois Cemetery |

 Onwards to Arras where the Memorial is located on the busy ring road of the town so very noisy outside but very tranquil inside.
 Some of the inscriptions were faint and people had used pen or pencil to improve legibility.
 It seems a shame that the War Graves Commission had not done something more appropriate to ensure clarity and so preserve the individuals’ names.
 I located Edward Collard’s name inscribed on one of the many panels.
-I wandered around the headstones reading some of the inscriptions which frequently are so heartfelt and moving that you can almost hear the pain and distress of those left behind: ‘Oh!
-For the touch of a vanished hand and the sound of a voice that is stilled’’.
-The photos below show the Memorial at Arras from inside and Edward’s inscription:

-Memorial at Arras from inside
+Memorial at Arras from inside |

-Edward Collard’s inscription
+Edward Collard’s inscription |

 Day 3:

 To Kandahar Farm Cemetery, Heuvelland, West-Vlaanderen, Belgium where Ralph Drake-Brockman is buried.
 To reach the cemetery I drove across the Messines Ridge and again the strategic importance of this raised area in such flat landscape is very apparent.
 I wondered if Ralph was witness to the mines that were detonated beneath the German lines on the 7th June 1917, the sound of which was heard in Dublin!
+It was whilst scouting at Messines that Ralph was hit by shrapnel which led to his death on September 29th 1917 aged 29.
+Ralph’s brother, Arthur, was with him at the time but seems to have given their colonel, who was also injured, priority over Ralph in getting treatment.
+Ralph died of his injuries before he could get to the dressing station.

 Ralph Drake-Brockman